rithvikayithapu/rithvikayithapu.github.io/README.md

 ## Work Experience

 ### Software Developer (Graduate Research Assistant) @ NC State University (_May 2024 - Present_)
-- Worked alongside 35 others on the OpenPRA platform, a tool to perform Probabilistic Risk Assessment (PRA).
+- Worked alongside 35 others on the OpenPRA platform, a tool to perform Probabilistic Risk Assessment (PRA)
+- Migrating the application from REST API to GraphQL to streamline the endpoints on the backend
-- Employed TypeScript, React, Nest.js and MongoDB to develop the platform and Nx to build the monorepo.
+- Employed TypeScript, React, GraphQL, Nest.js and MongoDB to develop the platform

 ### Open Source Contributor @ Nutanix (_Aug 2023 - Dec 2023_)
 - Collaborated with software engineers to clarify requirements, deliberate design documents and implement solutions using Golang on NDB Operator.